 Certain conditions can affect the hormones that regulate menstruation.
 For example, thyroid problems.
 These kinds of things can occur at any age.
 Your family doctor will be able to help you manage this, and you may feel otherwise healthy.

-It’s normal for perimenopausal periods to be quite irregular due to changing hormone levels.
+It’s normal for perimenopausal periods to be quite irregular due to changing hormone levels (progesterone and estrogen).
 Really, just about anything can happen during this time before menopause!
 Shorter periods, longer periods, heavier periods with a lot of blood loss, lighter flow, spotting, late periods, or a change in cycle length.
-You may also notice weight gain or loss, increased PMS, breast tenderness and problems with sleep, among other things.
+You may also notice weight gain or loss, increased PMS, breast tenderness and problems with sleep, depression, lower sex drive, among other things.

 #5: Infections and Diseases